smcclatchy/exp-design/_episodes/05-anova.md

 ## Linear Regression
-Linear regression describes how one variable changes dependent on another.
+Linear regression describes how one variable changes dependent on another one, or two, or more variables.
-We can use linear regression to predict the mean value of a dependent, or response variable according to the value of an independent variable, or predictor.
-In the following example we'll explore how body weight changes depending on diet composition.
+We can use linear regression to predict the mean value of a dependent, or response variable according to the value of one or more independent variables, or predictors.
+In the following example we'll explore how body weight (the dependent variable) changes depending on diet composition (the independent variable).

 ## Data